Jake Granville

+Kurt Gidley also played hooker and fullback in the NRL era.

 Background

 Granville was born in Rockhampton, Queensland, Australia.

 He played his junior football for Rockhampton Brothers and attended St Anthony's Catholic Primary School, Rockhampton and St. Brendan's College, Yeppoon, before being signed by the Wynnum Manly Seagulls.

 Playing career

 Early career

 Granville played for Wynnum's Colts side in 2007, and in 2008, made his Queensland Cup debut for the club.

 In 2009, Granville joined the Brisbane Broncos, playing for their NYC team before moving back to Wynnum Manly in 2010.
 At Wynnum, Granville helped the Seagulls to consecutive Grand Final victories in 2011 and 2012, being named man of the match in 2011, and representing Queensland Residents in 2012.
 Granville re-joined the Brisbane Broncos in 2013, on a one-year deal.

 2013

 In Round 10 of the 2013 NRL season, at the age of 24, Granville made his NRL debut for the Brisbane Broncos, coming off the bench in the side's 32-6 win over the Gold Coast Titans.
 Later that season, he represented the Queensland Residents side for the second time.
 On 29 August, Granville re-signed with the Brisbane club on a 12-month extension.